MechanicOfTheSequence/nosedocs-new/noseblog.md

 another thing that's quite interesting about this idea is that the bull (goddess) symbol appears right before the closest (right before the destruction), and right after the furthest (creative aspect of rebuilding), which shows the unintuitive destructive and the creative aspect of the goddess[^3].

+there's another thing I like about it too because the symbols appear to be reversed if you look at it from a direction (upswing/downswing) instead of value (0-100%), because they show the opposite things. for example, while the eagle is at the closest (100%), it marks the beginning of the downswing, and while the serpent is at the furthest (0%), it marks the beginning of the upswing.

+---

+I like the symbols in relation to their opposites, especially relating to the man and the woman. the man is found in the symbol of the man (aquarius) and the ram (aries). although they are in the same quadrant, because of the swapping, they represent the different sides of the same thing. the goddess has two symbols as well: the bull (hathor), the lion (sekhmet).

 the man and the lion appears at the 50% marks. the lion is symbolic of the destructive goddess sekhmet and the man is horus, the [reborn diety](!reborn-diety). right before the 50% upswing the man is present the catastrophe happens, the lion coming into power after him. on the other side, the lion (goddess) appears just before the 50% on the downswing, with the man appearing to complete the destruction. which has a weird resonance to it because the ram (aries) appears in the era following the bull at the 0%[^4].

 ---